aberkipek/boatify-brs/README.md

 After cloning the repo, navigate to the project directory:
 `cd boatify-brs`

+## Environment Variables
+Since `.env` file is git-ignored in our `boatify-backend` directory, when you clone the repo, you will not see it.

+So, what you need to do is to create a new `.env` file with your own database configuration.
+(For this project, it should be a MySQL database.)

+## Database Schemas
+In the `/sql-schemas` folder inside `boatify-backend` directory, you can find the queries to set up the database tables on your local.
+##### Note:
+Be careful while executing the queries, because our database is relational.
+So, order of execution matters!
+(Run `schema.sql` first etc.)

 ## Run Backend
 Run the following command to navigate to the backend directory:
 `cd boatify-backend`